- Sustainability TOP

 Cooperation with the Community

-Since FY2022, Isuzu has been collaborating with Fujisawa City to promote activities that support the 'awareness of fire prevention and firefighting operations.'
-In FY2023, we launched a permanent exhibition of Rescue Vehicle III (chassis made by Isuzu) donated by Fujisawa City.
+Since fiscal 2022, Isuzu has been collaborating with Fujisawa City to promote activities that support the 'awareness of fire prevention and firefighting operations.'
+In fiscal 2023, we launched a permanent exhibition of Rescue Vehicle III (chassis made by Isuzu) donated by Fujisawa City.
 In this exhibition, we have set up two monitors to showcase the purpose of the Fujisawa City Fire Department, the thoughts of its members, and Isuzu's manufacturing process to reach a wider audience.

 Furthermore, we held the Parent-Child Firefighting Event where firefighting personnel, who are regularly present at the scenes of disasters, provided explanations and practical demonstrations of their work.
 The event offered various activities, including lectures, virtual fire station tours, rides on a ladder truck, and rescue demonstrations by the high-angle rescue team.
 Attendees showed a high level of interest in and understanding of firefighting duties, and they also expressed their expectations regarding the activities.
 We will continue to hold these events regularly to contribute to the development of the local area.